 The gap between this pay will be called the pay ratio.
 These new requirements were given parliamentary approval, so the requirement to publish this pay ratio began on 1st January 2019, and companies will need to report their ratios in 2020.

-Businesses will also need to explain how their directors’ actions reflect the interests of their shareholders and employees, what responsible business arrangements they've undertaken and what effect a share price rise could have on executive pay.
+Businesses will also need to explain how their directors’ actions reflect the interests of their shareholders and employees, what responsible business arrangements they have undertaken and what effect a share price rise could have on executive pay.

 Mandatory Ethnicity Pay Reporting Consultation